t-beigbeder/otvl_cabri/README.md

 - in the cloud
 - from the history
-- encrypted, in which case it is kept local
+- encrypted, in which case decrypted metadata in the index is kept local

 Indexes can be rebuilt if broken or lost by performing a full scan of the repository.